Vegan Oatmeal Blender Pancakes

 I actually have a reader (hi Jess!) to thank for this one because she requested a pancake version of my Healthy Apple Almond Butter Muffins.
 I knew it was doable since I’ve already made three similar pancake recipes based off of the blender muffins, but this time I decided to forgo the eggs to see how it would work out.
 The result?
 Ah-mazing.
 I like them even better than any of the ones I’ve made with eggs, and that’s saying a lot.

 I chose not to make them with almond butter because, although it works great for the muffins, nut butter is no bueno for blender pancakes.
-It has something to do with heat distribution or something like that.
 I used coconut oil but if you’re opposed to that, you can use whatever neutral flavored oil you desire.
-Either way, they need that fat in there in order to keep them from sticking to the pan.
+Either way, they need the in order to keep them from sticking to the pan.

 I also left out the shredded apple because it gave them sort of a mushy texture.
 In the end, I guess the recipe is almost nothing like the muffins, but they were so good like this that I didn’t want to try altering them any more.